-Please note that the special tax rules relating to lump-sum distributions from tax-qualified employer plans do not apply to Traditional IRAs.
+Please note that the special tax rules relating to lump sum distributions from tax-qualified employer plans do not apply to Traditional IRAs.

-E.6 When must I start making withdrawals?
+E6.
+When must I start making withdrawals?

-You may incur a federal tax penalty if you do not start making withdrawals on or before April 1 of the year following the year in which you become age 701⁄2.
+You may incur a federal tax penalty if you do not start making withdrawals on or before April 1st of the year following the year in which you become age 701⁄2.
 Before that date, you must either withdraw the balance from your account or begin making periodic withdrawals that are at least as great as the minimum amount you are required to withdraw for that year under federal laws.
-You may elect to receive the minimum amount that applies to your Traditional IRA from another Traditional IRA.
-If you make this election you must notify the Custodian.
-The federal tax penalty is 50 percent of the difference between the minimum amount you are required to withdraw and the amount you actually withdrew in that year.
+You may elect to receive the minimum amount that applies to this Traditional IRA from another Traditional IRA.
+If you make this election you should notify us.
+The federal tax penalty is 50% of the difference between the minimum amount you are required to withdraw and the amount you actually withdrew in that year.

 If you have a good reason for failing to make a minimum withdrawal, explain your reason to the IRS and they may waive the penalty.

-If you do not begin taking the required withdrawals from your Traditional IRA (or notify the Custodian that you have elected to make the required withdrawals from another Traditional IRA), The Custodian may (but is not required to) distribute the required minimum withdrawals to you based on the uniform life expectancy table published by the IRS.
+If you do not begin taking the required withdrawals from your Traditional IRA (or notify us that you have elected to make the required withdrawals from another Traditional IRA), the Custodian may (but is not required to) distribute the required minimum withdrawals to you based on the uniform life expectancy table published by the IRS.

-E.7 What is the minimum amount I must withdraw after age 701/2?
+E7.
+What is the minimum amount I must withdraw after age 701⁄2?

-Generally, after age 701⁄2, the minimum amount you must withdraw each year to avoid the 50 percent federal tax penalty is by your age published by the IRS on the uniform life expectancy table.
-If you name your spouse as the sole primary beneficiary of your Traditional IRA for the entire year and your spouse is at least 10 years younger than you, the appropriate factor is found in the IRS's Joint Life and Last Survivor Expectancy table, which will further reduce the amount of your required distribution.
+Generally, after age 701⁄2, the minimum amount you must withdraw each year to avoid the 50% federal tax penalty is based on the account balance of your Traditional IRA on December 31 from the prior year divided by a factor determined by your age published by the IRS on the uniform life expectancy table.
+If you name your spouse as the sole primary beneficiary of your Traditional IRA for the entire year and your spouse is at least ten years younger than you, the appropriate factor is found in the IRS's Joint Life and Last Survivor Expectancy table, which will further reduce the amount of your required distribution.